Sanction on Harvard's foreign students strikes at the heart of the university's global allure

 “The relevant actions by the U.S. side will only damage its own image and international credibility,” Chinese Foreign Ministry spokesperson Mao Ning said at a briefing in Beijing.

-A federal judge on Friday blocked the administration's decision for now by issuing a restraining order that stops the government from pulling Harvard's certification in the Student and Exchange Visitor Program.
-Belonging to the program allows Harvard to host international students with visas to study in the U.S. But the order is only temporary.
+A federal judge on Friday blocked the administration's decision as the lawsuit plays out, but the order is only temporary.

+On the Harvard campus, international students said they were stunned, confused and deeply concerned about what the revocation means for their degrees, their future plans and their legal status in the United States.

+Walid Akef, a Harvard graduate student in art history from Egypt, said the Trump administration action would cost him “dreams, hopes and 20 years of my life.”

 With a $53 billion endowment, Harvard has the means to weather federal funding losses that would cripple other institutions.
 But this new sanction strikes at the heart of its campus.